rlskoeser/rlskoeser.github.io/_updates/2016/05/25/tla-reply.md

 publish_to_twitter: true
 ---

-@tla that *is* strange!
+<a href="https://twitter.com/tla">@tla</a> that *is* strange!
 Mine does have a lot of javascript, and that may be the more interesting work, too.

 <!-- more -->
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/suttonkoeser">@suttonkoeser</a> The weird thing is that I have never (knowingly) written PL/pgSQL in my life!
 Certainly not in that repo.</p>&mdash; Tara (@tla) <a href="https://twitter.com/tla/status/735541948975599616">May 25, 2016</a></blockquote>